WGUNDERWOOD/wgunderwood.github.io/_posts/2022-03-29-local-polynomial-regression-2.markdown

 ## Concluding remarks

-TODO edit from here
-TODO Sometimes there is no global optimal bandwidth TODO Solutions to this?

 In this post we saw how a bandwidth can be selected using leave-one-out cross-validation.
-However it is worth pointing out that sometimes a good bandwidth does not even exist, such as when the regression function $\mu(x)$ is much "smoother" at some points than at others, as seen in Figure TODO.
+However it is worth pointing out that sometimes a good bandwidth does not even exist, such as when the regression function $\mu(x)$ is much "smoother" at some points than at others, as seen in Figure 5.
 Since the approximate bias term we derived depends on the curvature $\mu^{\prime\prime}(x)$, a larger bandwidth is preferred for smoother parts of the regression function.